CDLUC3/ezid/templates/doc/apidoc.2.rst

 of uploaded metadata.
 See `Metadata profiles`_ below for when this is performed.

-Operation: modify identifier
+Operation: update identifier
 ----------------------------

-An identifier's metadata can be modified by sending a POST request to the identifier's EZID URL.
-Authentication is required; only the identifier's owner and certain other users may modify the identifier (see `Ownership model`_ below).
+An identifier's metadata can be updated by sending a POST request to the identifier's EZID URL.
+Authentication is required; only the identifier's owner and certain other users may update the identifier (see `Ownership model`_ below).

 Metadata elements are operated on individually.
 If the identifier already has a value for a metadata element included in the request body, the value is overwritten, otherwise the element and its value are added.
-Only a few of the reserved EZID metadata elements may be modified; see `Internal metadata`_ below.
-Here's a sample
+Only a few of the reserved EZID metadata elements may be updated; see `Internal metadata`_ below.
+Here's a sample interaction:
-interaction:

 .. parsed-literal::